 Walk Under the Porticoes of Bologna

 Porticoes are great for a rainy weather walk around the city.
 Don’t avoid walking 5 km and 658 arcs to St. Luca Cathedral, where the icon of Virgin Mary, painted by Apostle Luca, is located.
-Also, it is a great viewing point.
+Also, it is a great viewing and photogenic spot

 Saint Nicolas in Bari